Outry08/SQL-Library/README.md

 ## Visuals

 ## Roadmap
-- Allow for the user to input Yes, yes, y, YES all for an input of yes.
-And the same for no.
 - Prohibit name inputs with keyworks like 'COUNT' or 'AVG' or 'sqlite3_MASTER' or '*' or '.'
 - Add 'back' or 'cancel' option to nearly every stage of user input.
 - Extra CHAR comparisons (Contains, starts with, ends with).